Common types of fraud and their punishment in law

 4. Damage as a result of misrepresentation and reliance – this could be financial damage or other damage

-6 types of fraud
+6 types of frauds in business

 Internal fraud